r3bl-org/r3bl-open-core/tuify/README.md

   1. `ls -la | rt -s multiple | xargs -0` - does not expect `stdout` to be piped out, and prints help.

-> Due to the way in which unix pipes are implemented, it is not possible to pipe the `stdout` of
+> Due to how unix pipes are implemented, it is not possible to pipe the `stdout` of this command to
-> this command to anything else.
-Unix pipes are non blocking.
-So there is no way to stop the pipe
+> anything else.
+Unix pipes are nonblocking.
+So there is no way to stop the pipe "midway".
+This is
-> "mid way".
-This is why `rt` displays an error when the `stdout` is piped out.
-It is not possible
+> why `rt` displays an error when the `stdout` is piped out.
+It is not possible to pipe the `stdout`
-> to pipe the `stdout` of `rt` to another command.
-Instead, the `rt` binary simply takes a command
+> of `rt` to another command.
+Instead, the `rt` binary simply takes a command that will run after
-> that it will run after the user has made their selection.
-Using the selected item(s) and applying
-> them to this command.
+> the user has made their selection.
+Using the selected item(s) and applying them to this command.

 ## Style the components